xyproto/orbiton/README.md

 * `ctrl-q` to quit
 * `ctrl-s` to save
-* `ctrl-h` to toggle syntax highlighting for Go code
 * `ctrl-f` to format the current file with `go fmt`
 * `ctrl-a` go to start of line, then start of text
 * `ctrl-e` go to end of line